freyfyliu/freyfyliu.github.io/README.md

 ## The interactive image

 `assets/js/deepfield.js` (your existing JADES deep-field gravitational-lens widget) is mounted on the home view by `assets/js/app.js`.
-Move your mouse over it to lens the field; scroll over it to zoom; it cycles wavelength bands on its own.
-It pauses automatically when off screen.
+It fills the window (cropped/zoomed from the top-left) with the current wavelength band labelled in the **top-left** corner.
+Move your mouse over it to lens the field; scroll over it to zoom; it cycles bands on its own and pauses when off screen.